 As part of your learning, it is recommended that you start a learning blog where you can write reflections on your learning experience as you go through the course.
 For each topic there will be specific reflective tasks.
 Please consider sharing these with the ONL community and/or via Twitter.

 We arrange several webinars during the course, mainly using the platform Zoom.
 They normally take one hour and you simply log in just before the start.
+All webinars are open to anyone with the link and sometimes we get external participants.
 We aim to make these as interactive as possible so be prepared to contribute, mostly by chat but even with audio and video (requires webcam and headset).
 Full instructions for each webinar will be posted in the course community and on the main course site under each topic as we go along.
+The webinars are usually recorded and the recordings are made available in the course overview page as well as in the discussion forum.
+In Zoom the chat does not appear in the recordings and the names of the participants is normally invisible.
+If you do not want to be visible in the webinar you can choose not to activate your camera.

 During the course we will have 2-3 tweetchats where we will discuss aspects of the latest topic.
 A tweetchat is a discussion using Twitter where we meet for one hour and you can answer the questions set by the discussion moderator.
 By using a common hashtag (#ONL191) all contributions to the discussion can be seen in one common feed and the discussion develops as more people contribute.
 You can choose to participate using your own Twitter account or you can simply follow the discussion passively by going to https://twitter.com/ and entering #ONL191 in the search function.
 Full instructions for tweetchats will be posted in the course community and on the main course site.